nushackers/chrome_devtools_workshop/slides.md

 * Debugging client-side Javascript
 * Viewing network requests

+---
+layout: center
+---
-## Understanding What a Browser Is
+## What is a (Web) Browser?

 A browser is an application that:

 - **Requests and renders web pages** from the internet.
-- Acts as the interface between **you and the web server**.
 - Manages **HTML, CSS, and JavaScript** to create interactive experiences.

-Modern browsers, like Chrome, have tools that help developers **inspect and optimize** the pages they build.
+Modern browsers, like Chrome, have tools that help developers inspect and optimize the pages they build.

 ---
 layout: center